-Glass Films: Place lettering, geometric patterns, logos and complete images on your glass partitions or windows via glass-films, decorative adhesive patterns applied to the glass surface.
+Glass Films: Place lettering, geometric patterns, logos and complete images on your glass partitions or windows via glass-films, decorative adhesive patterns, applied to the glass surface.
 The versatility of glass films makes them a great choice for glass-finished signage displayed on commercial walls or wall branding.
-Glass Films are ideal as they can be removed and reapplied with ease so it is no problem to temporarily apply a design or add extra privacy to some glass.
+Glass Films are ideal as they can be removed and reapplied with ease.
+It is no problem to temporarily apply a design or add extra privacy to some glass.

 - Murals and decals: Cover sections of your windows with decals and murals printed with your pictures, logo, lettering and other design elements.
 Mesh decals allow light to come through while adding privacy for the interior.

 - Finishes: Transform glass itself into a pattern via glass finishes.
 Add a coarse-grained finish in the shape of waves, vertical lines, or other geometric patterns to incorporate a unique mathematical look and protect privacy for what goes on behind the windows.

 - Sandblasting: Coarse particles such as fine sand are blasted onto glass planes to create a texture.
 Create ridges, waves and lines in glass or smooth sections of textured glass.